 A major reprocessing of the entire GHRS archive (science and non-science data) has been completed by ST-ECF, CADC, and STScI.
 This effort substantially improves the data quality and homogeneity.
 For more information about the reprocessed data, see ISR GHRS-92.
-The science data can be retrieved currently through the HST online interface at MAST.
+The reprocessed data have been incorporated into the HST Archive and are available through MAST.
+GHRS observations have recently been cross-matched with their Hubble Source Catalog counterparts (see http://archive.stsci.edu/hst/hsc/)